 Then there’s another ongoing one, reading from the always updating 1001 Books You Must Read Before You Die.

-There are also major Australian authors – and some less established authors who I think have a great future – whose long form fiction oeuvre I want to read over time.
+There are also major Australian authors – and some less established authors who I think have a great future – whose long form fiction oeuvre (and the occasional NF) I want to read over time.
 I have been reading most of them since long before I started reading this blog, so not every book is ever going to be reviewed here, and it’s most often a challenge just to find copies of the backlist.
 But since many of these authors are still living and writing, it’s a movable feast.

 Asterisked authors have their own Author Page from when I hosted a ‘reading week’, see the top menu above.